First Six Films Selected to Pendance 2020

 An average guy driving his car comes across a woman being assaulted.
 He is torn between his instinct to ignore the scene and drive on, or sum up his courage and become a hero.

 Programmers Masha Litvinava & Robert Misovic have taken shorts programming to a new level this year.
 These films are a mixed bag of some fresh discoveries and some of the most decorated shorts of 2019.
-Pendance fans may remember Qiu Yang’s 2017 Gentle Night which won Best Director at Pedance and Palme d’Or at Cannes.
+Pendance fans may remember Qiu Yang’s 2017 Gentle Night which won Best Director at Pendance and Palme d’Or at Cannes.
 She Runs won the Leitz Cine Discovery Prize at Semaine de la Critique.
 Bonobo by Zoel Aeschbacher won the Audience Award at Clermont-Ferrand.
-The Van premiered at the Cannes Film Fesitval as an Official Selection in 2019.
+The Van premiered at the Cannes Film Festival as an Official Selection in 2019.

 Solar Plexus becomes the fourth film selected to Pendance from the Cannes Cinefoundation showcase – the first 3 being last year’s Rubber Dolphin, Inanimate, and Equally Red & Blue.
 Heroes & Speechless are wonderful films by extremely talented emerging directors.
 Speechless director Zita Hanrot is best known as an actress, and she won the Cesar Award in 2016 for the film Fatima.